Scattering of Evanescent Particles

 In the present work we lay the groundwork for quantum scattering theory at finite distance for the evanescent field.
 To this end we again use Klein-Gordon theory and adopt the timelike hypercylinder setting pioneered in \cite{Oe:kgtl}.
 We consider a sphere in space, marking the boundary of the interaction region of interest in the interior.
 On this boundary (which is a hypercylinder in spacetime) we describe the quantum degrees of freedom not only of incoming and outgoing propagating particles (as already done in \cite{Oe:kgtl}), but crucially also of the evanescent particles.
 The construction of the Hilbert space and associated structures is performed in Section~\ref{sec:quanthypcyl}.
+Particle states characterized by energy and angular momentum quantum numbers are introduced in Section~\ref{sec:particles}, both for the propagating and evanescent sectors.
 Coherent states and the action of observables are considered in Section~\ref{sec:cohsobs}.
 The radial evolution of states is rather simple as we shall see in Section~\ref{sec:radevol}.
 In Section~\ref{sec:ampl} we discuss scattering amplitudes for the free theory.
-Correlation functions which can be used as building blocks of an interacting theory are the subject of Section~\ref{sec:correlation}.
+Correlation functions which are the building blocks of an interacting theory are the subject of Section~\ref{sec:correlation}.
+In Section~\ref{sec:lsz} we derive an LSZ formula for scattering at finite distance.
 We close with some final remarks in Section~\ref{sec:conclude}.